What Is DHCP Lease Time, And How Do I Change It

 How To Change The DHCP Lease Time

-As discussed earlier, the standard lease time is 24 hours in most of the networks.
-Or else you want to change it to a lesser time period or a longer one depending on the kind of usage.
+As discussed earlier, most networks’ standard lease time is 24 hours.
+Or else you want to change it to a lesser period or a longer one depending on the usage.
 This can only be done by accessing your router’s user interface.

-• First of all, connect your device to the router and open a web browser of your choice.
+1. First, connect your device to the router and open a web browser.open a browser

-• Now, produce your router’s IP into the URL bar and select enter.
+2. Now, produce your router’s IP into the URL bar and select enter.enter ip address

-• Next, produce the correct credentials on the login page.
+3. Next, produce the correct credentials on the login page.enter login details

-• Now look for LAN/ DHCP settings on the screen and select them.
-On the off chance you couldn’t find it, look for it in the router handbook.
+4. Now look for LAN/ DHCP settings on the screen and select them.
+If you couldn’t find it, look for it in the router handbook.look for dhcp setting

-• Alter that set the lease time in minutes to suit your requirements.
+5. Alter that set the lease time in minutes to suit your requirements.dhcp lease time

 Conclusion